bergano65/azure-docs.ru-ru/articles/active-directory-domain-services/administration-concepts.md

 ---
-title: Основные понятия управления для доменных служб Azure AD | Документация Майкрософт
+title: Management concepts for Azure AD Domain Services | Microsoft Docs
-description: Узнайте, как администрировать управляемый домен доменных служб Azure Active Directory и поведение учетных записей и паролей пользователей.
+description: Learn about how to administer an Azure Active Directory Domain Services managed domain and the behavior of user accounts and passwords
 services: active-directory-ds
 author: iainfoulds
 manager: daveba